Assistive Technology Services

 The Access and Technology Center

-The Access and Technology Center (ATC) in room 215 of the library is equipped with seven computers, all with 24-inch, flat-panel monitors.
+The Access and Technology Center (ATC) in room 146 of the library is equipped with eight computers.
 Similar to the computers in Shuster, the computers in the ATC contain current versions of both mainstream and assistive technology programs.
 (For a list of available software and devices, please see the Assistive Technology Software Programs and Hardware Devices section below.)
-All of the workstations are height-adjustable for students in wheelchairs or for those with other mobility impairments.
-There are also five flatbed scanners; three CCTVs; two large-print keyboards; and a laser printer with duplex printing capability.
+Height-adjustable workstations are available for students in wheelchairs or for those with other mobility impairments.
+There are also five flatbed scanners, three CCTVs, two large-print keyboards and a laser printer with duplex printing capability.
 Color printing is available as well.
 (The ATC is open during regular library hours; for information, call 718-960-8577).
 A valid Lehman ID is required for library entry.)

 Assistive Technology Software Programs and Hardware Devices